Adhesives in food packaging

 Sticky labels are often used on fruit and vegetables.
 They usually give details of what type of product it is and where it comes from.
 Adhesives are also widely used with other food contact materials.

 How is the adhesive in food packaging regulated?

-Materials and articles that come into contact with food must follow EU rules.
+Materials and articles that come into contact with food must follow strict rules.
 The regulations require that adhesives used in food packaging must not:

 - affect the food